jschnab/systems_design/pastebin/README.md

 #### 5.3.4.
 Caching

-Most of the traffic will be reads, so we could cache texts in memory for faster retrieval.
+Most of the traffic will be reads, so we could cache texts in memory for faster retrieval using a cache-aside mechanism.
 Cache eviction can simply follow a least-recently used policy.
 Cache invalidation is simple because our requirements do not include text updates, so we simply delete a text from the cache when necessary.

 ### 5.4 System diagram